 The Performance History for the DS1 Interface provides a 31-day, 48-hour, 25-hour, and current statistics screens for the H2TU-C and H2TU-R (as viewed from the H2TU-C).
-To gain access to the Blockage Indicator History screen, you must be logged on remotely.
-See "Using the Performance Screens to View Performance Data" on this page for logon procedures.

 Figure 13 below and Figure 15 on page 29 are examples of DS1 performance history screens at the remote unit.
 Figure 14 on page 29 is an example of DS1 performance history screen at the line unit.
-Refer to Table 16 on page 31 for descriptions of the errors reported on DS1 interface screens.
+Refer to Table 16 on page 30 for descriptions of the errors reported on DS1 interface screens.
 Asterisks indicate performance monitoring from the previous day.

-Figure 16 on page 30 and Figure 17 on page 30 show statistics for the DS1 interface at the remote unit and line unit, respectively.
+Figure 16 on page 29 and Figure 17 on page 30 show statistics for the DS1 interface at the remote unit and line unit, respectively.
 These screens report 1-day, 1-hour, and 15-minute statistics.